MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-server-exclusions-microsoft-defender-antivirus.md

 - [Microsoft Defender for Endpoint](/microsoft-365/security/defender-endpoint/)

-Microsoft Defender Antivirus on Windows Server 2016, Windows Server, version 1803 or later, and Windows Server 2019 automatically enrolls you in certain exclusions, as defined by your specified server role.
+On Windows Server 2016, Windows Server, version 1803 or later, and Windows Server 2019, Microsoft Defender Antivirus automatically enrolls you in certain exclusions, as defined by your specified server role.
 These exclusions do not appear in the standard exclusion lists that are shown in the [Windows Security app](microsoft-defender-security-center-antivirus.md).

 > [!NOTE]
 > Automatic exclusions only apply to real-time protection (RTP) scanning.
 Automatic exclusions are not honored during a full scan, quick scan, or on-demand scan.